RubenPonce/lambda-school-java-tips-n-tricks/README.md

 ```

 ## Deploying To Heroku
-Instructions are curtesy of @Doc, and John Mitchell.
-In short, take a very long string from heroku that is gotten from first adding postgres to your heroku app, with `heroku addons:create heroku-postgresql -a yourApp` and then `heroku -a config` will return a very long url string that contains your username, password, databasename, and url for the database.
+Step-by-step Instructions are curtesy of @Doc, and John Mitchell.
+In short, take a very long string from heroku that is gotten from first adding postgres to your heroku app, with `heroku addons:create heroku-postgresql -a yourApp` and then `heroku -a yourApp config` will return a very long url string that contains your username, password, databasename, and url for the database.
 for Example: <br>

 **heroku config -a yourAPP** *DATABASE_URL:* postgres://ztukeavfelzbya:8f089d91e8987b1db6121784bb0b7ba3a8c3bbb232daaed88604e83f08edf819@ec2-54-227-251-33.compute-